mebusy/notes/dev_notes/LinearAlgebra_Eigen.md

 If the eigenvector is the same for A and B, then the eigenvalues multiply and AB has the eigenvalue μλ.
 But there is something more important.
 There is an easy way to recognize when A and B share a full set of eigenvectors, and that is a key question in quantum mechanics:

-**5F** Diagonalizable matrices share the same eigenvectormatrix S if and only if AB = BA.
+**5F** Diagonalizable matrices share the same eigenvector matrix S if and only if AB = BA.

 ***Proof*** If the same S diagonalizes both A = SΛ₁S⁻¹ and B = SΛ₂S⁻¹, we can multiply in either order: